 Then, this summer I went into his room while visiting and saw that pathetic little thing sitting there among his other fatherly knick-knacks on top of his dresser and I got choked up and a tear came to my eye.
 I thought back to my desk at work where there sits a macaroni frame with a picture of my oldest child and a little pine cone man with an acorn head.

 It occurred to me at that moment that I too would have dusty little figurines of my children’s past that clutter up my dresser or my desk.
-For the first time, I understood truly why my father held onto that little rock man.
+For the first time, I truly understood why my father held onto that little rock man.

 The tear came to my eye, not just for the lost childhood that my father holds on to, but also for the sadness that there are people out there who actually think up little stone men, macaroni picture frames and pine cone men.
 We may call it the creativity of children, but really, when was the last time you heard a child say “Daddy!
 We should take some pasta and instead of eating it, wouldn’t it be better to glue to a picture?”

 In all seriousness, I treasure these little gifts that my children give me and my walls in my office have many more children’s drawings and photos than they do work-related material.
-Because the truth is, those children are the sole reason I get up drag myself to that office every day and go through the daily commuting hell that they call a work day.
+Because the truth is, those children are the sole reason I get up, drag myself to that office every day and go through the daily commuting hell that they call a workday.
 Their artwork and their pictures are a constant reminder of what makes my life rich, amazing and complete regardless of how much money I make or what possessions I own.

 So, to those of you who think up the paper bumblebees, pipe-cleaner people and sticker books, I bow to you.
-Many desks, dressers and nightstands around the world would be an empty desolate place without them.
+Many desks, dressers, and nightstands around the world would be an empty desolate place without them.